Joao-Az/Replication/README.md

 - Infrastructure-wise, it is assumed that the job is on an 24/7 powered-on computer or server.

 # Future Work
 - Higher level of scheduling detail.
+- Capability of accepting more than one destination folder.
+- Create two virtual environments that accounts for the current and future dependencies: one Unix based and one Windows based.